guru245/nvim-studio/README.md

 * F2: Save the current file
 * F3: Toggle tagbar, source code browser on the left side
 * F4: Toggle NERDTree, file system explorer on the right side
-* F5: Fold a function body
-* F6: Unfold a function body
 * F7: Empty
 * F8: Clear all marks
 * F9: Empty
 * F10: Empty
-* F11: Step into the function.
-* F12: Step out of the function.
 * `ctrl+h`, `ctrl+l`: Go to the tab on the left/right
 * `shift+h`, `shift+l`, `shift+k`, `shift+j`:  Move between split windows
 * `,w`: Save and close the current file. *Well~ we call it buffer in Vim*